1chavez1/portfolio/README.md

 **Deploy API for this model and front-end service**
 - I deployed an API with flask and also the front-end.
 This is how it looks in Docker.

-- Demo of chatbot in Docker
+- Chatbot in Docker

 ![Demo GIF](assets/chatbot.gif)

--
+- Antoher Responses of the Model

 ![Front-end chatbot](assets/responses_llm_prod.png)